Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/voting/voting-dapp.rst

     $cd ./examples/voting/

-- Run ``yarn watch`` to enable hot-reload (useful for development) of the web front-end whenever you do any changes to the code.
+- Run ``yarn watch`` to enable hot-reload (useful for development) of the web front end whenever you do any changes to the code.

 .. code-block:: console

     $yarn watch

-- Run ``yarn start`` in another terminal to start the web front-end.
+- Run ``yarn start`` in another terminal to start the web front end.

 .. code-block:: console